A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Experimental

 \subsection{Chemical dissolution technique}

-Each indented glass sample was immersed in a Teflon\textsuperscript{TM} container filled with 50 mL of a 0.1 N NaOH solution heated to 80\degre.
-The temperature was kept at $\pm$ 0.5\degre in a thermally regulated furnace.
+The indented glass sample was immersed in a Teflon\textsuperscript{TM} container filled with $\unit{50}\milli\liter$ of a 0.1 M NaOH solution heated to 80°C. The temperature was kept at $\pm 0.5$°C in a thermally regulated furnace.
 The prepared solution was divided into two separate containers for the indented and indent-free samples, respectively.
-The latter was used to compute the dissolution rate V$_0$ by the weight loss method.
-Those conditions allowed one to avoid saturation conditions throughout dissolution, as confirmed from the linear trend of the weight mass loss of the sample versus dissolution time \cite{Niu2012}.
-The indented samples immersed in the alkaline solution were taken out periodically (every half to one hour) and rinsed consecutively with deionized water and ethanol prior to carrying out AFM.
-AFM measurements made it possible to record the three-dimensional geometry of the imprint after each dissolution stage.
-Images were captured with the tapping mode of the AFM (Bruker, Nanoscope V, USA) equipped with silicon tips (TAP 300 Al) which apical angle is 70\textdegree\ and the tip radii are no larger than 10 nm.
+The latter was used to compute the dissolution rate $V_0$ by the weight loss method.
+Those conditions allowed one to avoid saturation conditions throughout dissolution, as confirmed from the linear trend of the weight mass loss of the sample versus dissolution time \citep{Niu2012}.
+The indented samples immersed in the alkaline solution were taken out periodically (every half to one hour) and rinsed consecutively with deionised water and ethanol prior to carrying out AFM measurements, which made it possible to record the three-dimensional geometry of the imprint after each dissolution stage.
+Images were captured with the tapping mode of the AFM (Bruker, Nanoscope V, USA) equipped with silicon tips (TAP 300 Al) which apical angle is 70°C and the tip radii are no larger than \unit{10}\nano\meter.
 Due to both a smaller tip radius and a sharper apical angle, when compared to that of the indenter, the geometry of the imprint was not altered by the finite size and geometry of the AFM probe tip.
-Prior to carrying out any measurements, the AFM was calibrated with several grids: a 10 $\mu$m pitch of 200 nm deep squared holes and a 3 $\mu$m pitch of (23$\pm$1) nm deep engraved features (TGZ1).
-Moreover, to limit the effect of typical AFM artifacts on the measurements such as thermal drift and piezo creep, thermal equilibrium of the system was established (about 2 h) before capturing an image.
-The size of the scanned area was large enough so that a sufficient area unaffected by the indentation process exists and may be used as a reference surface (i.e., set to zero tilt and zero offset).
+Prior to carrying out any measurements, the AFM was calibrated with several grids: a 10 µm pitch of 200 nm deep squared holes and a \unit{3}\micro\meter\ pitch of $\unit{23}\pm\unit{1}\nano\meter$ deep engraved features (TGZ1).
+Moreover, to limit the effect of typical AFM artefacts on the measurements such as thermal drift and piezo creep, thermal equilibrium of the system was established (about \unit{2}\hour) before capturing an image.
+The size of the scanned area was large enough so that a sufficient area unaffected by the indentation process exists and may be used as a reference surface (\emph{i.e.}, set to zero tilt and zero offset).
 For each loading condition, the topography of three to five indentation imprints were recorded by AFM as a function of dissolution time.
-Following the technique described in Ref. \cite{Niu2012}, we focus on the evolution of the depth of the residual indentation imprint as a function of dissolution time.
+Following the technique described in Ref. \citep{Niu2012}, we focus on the evolution of the depth of the residual indentation imprint as a function of dissolution time.
 For a clearer understanding of the process, a schematic is given in Figure \ref{fig:schema}.
 The sample is shown in Fig. \ref{fig:schema} (a) after indentation with a residual imprint of depth equal to $\delta_f$.
-Two points of interest are labelled A$_0$ and B$_0$, respectively, and their relative height is monitored by AFM ($z_{A_0} - z_{B_0}$ = $\delta_f$).
-As shown in Fig. \ref{fig:schema} (b,c), throughout the dissolution process, A$_0$ and B$_0$ move to A ($z_{A}$) and B ($z_{B}$), respectively, with the residual indentation imprint depth at dissolution time $t$ being expressed as (and further referred to as the dissolution depth):
+Two points of interest are labelled $A_0$ and $B_0$, respectively, and their relative height is monitored by AFM $z_{A_0} - z_{B_0} = \delta_f$.
+As shown in \cref{fig:schema} (b,c), throughout the dissolution process, $A_0$ and $B_0$ move to $A$ ($z_{A}$) and B ($z_{B}$), respectively, with the indentation imprint depth, $h_d$ at dissolution time $t$ being expressed as (and further referred to as the imprint depth):